ajipelumi/alx-low_level_programming/0x00-hello_world/README.md

+A compiler translates the code written in one language to some other language without changing the meaning of the program.
+The compiler makes the target code efficient and optimized in terms of time and space.
+The compilation process can be divided into four steps: Pre-processing, Compiling, Assembling, and Linking.

-#This README decribes what each script and program is doing
+This README decribes what each script and program is doing;

 The file 0-preprocessor is a script that runs a C file through the preprocessor and save the result into another file.